Damilola-Yinusa/Email-Classification/README.md

 # Email Classification

-Email Classification is a machine learning project aimed at classifying emails into categories such as spam or ham (not spam).
-I use various text-processing techniques and classifiers to achieve this.
+Email Classification is a machine learning project aimed at classifying emails into categories such as spam or ham (not spam). we use various text-processing techniques and classifiers to achieve this.

 ## Features